 And thus begin an intense commitment to spend 1 hour every afternoon in silence.
 Not in ‘anticipatory waiting tense’ silence.
 But in leisurely ‘I’m going to enjoy every single little gift of this moment’ silence.
 Because waiting for fulfillment or waiting for the clock to slow down or waiting for this big event to take place before I enjoy life again gets tiresome.
 And frankly, it feels silly.
 This is actually a very intense spiritual practice in discipline; because TV is so much more fun!
 Because it’s sometimes difficult to not pick up my phone and tune in to frenetic internet activity.
 Because being silent feels a lot like just waiting for something to happen.
 But it’s not.
 It’s witnessing that something.

-I believe that the biggest and best miracle of each day is the miracle that we get to be alive this day.
-I believe that I was meant to live every moment fully awake, fully alive in grace, fully in love with this gift of being alive today.
+I believe that the biggest and best miracle of each day is the miracle that I am alive today.
+I believe that I am meant to live every moment fully awake, fully alive in grace, fully in love with this gift of being alive today.
 I’m not rushing into the next thing.
 I’m not rushing to get something done.
 I’m not rushing through my day.
 I’m witnessing the biggest and the best miracle unfold right in front of my eyes.

 One of my favorite, miraculous techniques of tuning into this silence is called “Follow Your Bloodstream.”
 It is the ultimate practice in pratyahara a yogic practice in turning senses inward.
 Here’s my guided meditation, adapted from Martha Beck.